axkr/symja_android_library/symja_android_library/doc/01-getting-started.md

 2882400255
 ```

-The number can be converted back to hexadecimal form with the `BasForm` function:
+The number can be converted back to hexadecimal form with the `BaseForm` function:

 ```
 >> BaseForm(2882400255, 16)